Mini-batch Estimation for Deep Cox Models: Statistical Foundations and Practical Guidance: Background and Problem Setup

-where sample $i$ who has experienced the event ($\Delta_i = 1$) is compared against all samples that have not yet experienced the event up to time $T_i$ (i.e., ``at risk" set).
-The minimizer of (\ref{eq:coxph_lik}) is typically found using gradient-descent-based algorithms where the gradient $\nabla_\theta L^{(n)}_{Cox}(\theta)$ is calculated using $n$ samples in each iteration \citep{therneau2015package,katzman2018deepsurv,zhong2022deep}.
-The statistical properties of the minimizer have been well-studied by \citet{cox1972regression,andersen1982cox} for Cox regression and by \cite{zhong2022deep} for Cox-NN.

-Note that all the above studies optimize the Cox model through GD.
-However, when optimizing the Cox model through the SGD algorithm using a subset of samples, it does not minimize (\ref{eq:coxph_lik}), which will be further explained in the next section.
+We refer to the minimizer of (\ref{eq:coxph_lik}) as the MPLE.
+In the partial likelihood, sample $i$ who has experienced the event ($\Delta_i = 1$) is compared to all samples that have not yet experienced the event up to time $T_i$, known as the \textit{at-risk} set.
+Minimizing (\ref{eq:coxph_lik}) is typically solved using gradient-descent-based algorithms, where the gradient $\nabla_\theta L^{(n)}_{Cox}(\theta)$ is calculated using all $n$ samples at each iteration \citep{therneau2015package,katzman2018deepsurv,zhong2022deep}.
+The consistency and asymptotic normality of the MPLE have been well-studied by \citet{andersen1982cox} for Cox regression.
+For Cox-NN, the consistency of the MPLE and its convergence rate have been developed by \cite{zhong2022deep}.
+However, when optimizing the Cox model through the SGD algorithm using a subset of samples, the algorithm does not directly minimize (\ref{eq:coxph_lik}), which will be further explained in the next section.